mattfoo2324/CIPP/docs/user/user-documentation/identitymanagement/offboardingwizard.md

 ### Overview

 With the Offboarding Wizard you can select a user in a tenant to off-board whilst optionally removing licences, setting out of office and delegating access to mail or files.
-You can also use this wizard as a method of easily setting a users Out Of Office.
+You can also use this wizard as a method of easily setting a user's Out Of Office.

 ### Available Tasks